aja-video/libajantv2/README.md

 This is the open-source SDK for discovering, interrogating and controlling NTV2 professional video I/O devices from AJA Video Systems, Inc. All code herein is licensed under the MIT license.

+## NOTE: Only the "release" branch will have ongoing support for AJA Video Systems, Inc. Official releases will be tagged from the release branch going forward.
+The main branch should be considered unstable and is for ongoing development.

 # Table of Contents
 1. [Directory Layout](#directory-layout)
 1. [Obtaining libajantv2](#obtaining)